allpix-squared/allpix-squared/src/modules/TransientPropagation/README.md

 * `output_plots` : Determines if simple output plots should be generated for a monitoring of the simulation flow.
 Disabled by default.
 * `enable_charge_multiplication`: Enables charge multiplication.
 Defaults to false.
 * `charge_multiplication_threshold`: Threshold field below which charge multiplication is ignored to speed up the propagation.
 Defaults to 1e-2 MV mm^-1 (corresponds to 100 kV cm^-1).
+* `charge_multiplication_model`: Model used to calculate impact ionisation parameters.
+Possible values are 'massey' and 'overstraeten'.
+Defaults to 'massey'.

 ## Usage